marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/exponent.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: EXPONENT, real number, exponent, floating point, exponent

 .. _exponent:

-.. index:: EXPONENT

-.. index:: real number, exponent

-.. index:: floating point, exponent

 EXPONENT --- Exponent function
 *******************************